Phault/proto-toml-plugins/README.md

 # Collection of proto plugins

-A small collection of proto TOML plugins.
+A growing collection of proto TOML plugins.

 ## Plugins